 Carbohydrates are a really important part of a healthy diet and should make up just over a third of the food we eat.
-Aim to eat 3-4 portions each day.
-One portion equals:
+Aim to eat three to four portions each day.

-- 2 handfuls of dried pasta shapes or rice (75g)
+- Two handfuls of dried pasta shapes or rice (75g)